dgaydukov/cert-aws/sa/files/sa.md

 Real use case for stages is if you need to support different versions of api for prod at the same time.
 You can add documentation to your api and expose it as swagger file.
 Api Gateway can generate client-side SSL certificate, and you backend can get public key, so it can verify that requests are coming from Api Gateway.
 Api Gateway calls are supported by CloudFront, so your api is highly available.
 CORS (Cross-origin resource sharing) - request made to another domain/subdomain of the same domain/port/protocol.
+Take a look [here](https://github.com/dgaydukov/cert-spring5/blob/master/files/spring5.md#cors) with java/spring.
 There are 2 types:
 * simple - you should add `Access-Control-Allow-Origin` header in response.
 Request simple if:
     * it's GET/HEAD/POST, for POST it should include `Origin` header in request
     * content type is `text/plain`/`multipart/form-data`/`application/x-www-form-urlencoded`